apify/crawlee/docs/api/puppeteer.md

 </table>
 <a name="puppeteer.blockResources"></a>

-## `puppeteer.blockResources(page, resourceTypes)` ⇒ <code>Promise</code>
+## `puppeteer.blockResources(page, [resourceTypes])` ⇒ <code>Promise</code>
-Forces the browser tab to block loading certain page resources, using the `Page.setRequestInterception(value)` method.
+Forces the Puppeteer browser tab to block loading certain HTTP resources.
-This is useful to speed up crawling of websites.
+This is useful to speed up crawling of websites, since it reduces the amount of data that need to be downloaded from the web.

-The resource types to block can be controlled using the `resourceTypes` parameter, which indicates the types of resources as they are perceived by the rendering engine.
+The resource types to block can be specified using the `resourceTypes` parameter, which indicates the types of resources as they are perceived by the rendering engine.
 The following resource types are currently supported:
 `document`, `stylesheet`, `image`, `media`, `font`, `script`, `texttrack`, `xhr`, `fetch`,